JordynMarcellus/testing-workshop-slides/src/slides.md

 # Introduction!

 - Hi, I'm Jordyn.
-    - This is my first time running a workshop, so we're all learning today 😅
+    - This is my first time running a workshop, so we're all learning today!

 - Who are you?
 Why do you want to learn testing?